Skip to main content

 The legislation on school education (School Education Act of 7 September 1991, as subsequently amended / Ustawa o systemie oświaty z 7 września 1991 r. , z późn. zm.; Law on School Education of 14 December 2016, as subsequently amended / Ustawa – Prawo oświatowe z 14 grudnia 2016 r., z póżn. zm.) provide for the establishment of bilingual classes in public and non-public schools, and of public and non-public bilingual schools.
 Curricula in bilingual classes and schools are based on the same core curriculum as non-bilingual classes or schools.
 However, bilingual schools and classes should teach bilingually, in Polish and a modern foreign language, at least two types of classes / two subjects, except for the Polish language and the history and geography of Poland.
 At least one of the classes / subjects for bilingual teaching should be chosen from among biology, chemistry, physics, general geography, world history and mathematics.

 The legislation also provides for the establishment of international classes in public and non-public schools, and of non-public international schools.
-Curricula for international classes and schools are established by foreign educational institutions, and a foreign language can be the language of instruction.
+Curricula for international classes and schools are developed by foreign educational institutions, and a foreign language can be the language of instruction.
 The only exception is the teaching of the Polish language and the history and geography of Poland for pupils who are Polish nationals; such classes / subjects are taught in accordance with the Polish core curriculum and in the Polish language.

 There are no national programmes, projects or initiatives fostering the teaching or learning a foreign language outside school curricula or within the framework of transnational learning mobility or partnerships.